 Today we had a chance to catch up with an eclectic figure in the business world.
-Moe Rock is a self-made multi-millionaire who initially rose to prominence as a world renowned producer earning a gold plaque and millions of fans worldwide.
+Moe Rock is a self-made award winning businessman who initially rose to prominence as a world renowned producer earning a gold plaque and millions of fans worldwide.
 Having shifted gears, he went into angel-investing, media relations and business growth consulting among a few of his various endeavours.
 He also most recently acquired the historic news publication L.A.
 Tribune, which like many famous traditional newspapers have seen their best days behind them, getting lost in a world that was turning digital.
 The tribune was waiting for someone to give the name a brand a new breath of life.

 Moe Rock has led the way to bring the original competitor of the L.A.
 Times back to a new audience in a fully digital world.
 After spending a few days with him, attending meetings, hearing his phone calls and learning about his story, the conclusion is simple and clear: He has a knack for finding solutions and making things work regardless of industry.
 There will be a chapter on Moe Rock written in an upcoming book on leadership which also includes Kevin O’Leary, James Quincey, Olympians, coaches and more.
 Today we are featuring just a short excerpt from our time together.